 Noble families of the capital followed these developments with concern.
 Anicia Juliana, daughter of the former Western Roman Emperor Olybrius, was one of them.
-Anicia’s son (named Olybrius as his grandfather) was married to the daughter of the former emperor Anastasius and claimed the throne.
+Anicia’s son (named Olybrius as his grandfather) was married to the daughter of the former emperor Anastasius.
+For this reason, he was expected to take the throne.
 Justin’s proclamation of Justinian as an heir caused Anicia to lose hope.

 The fact that her family had no claim to the throne left Anicia a disappointed, heart-broken woman.
 On top of all this, it was unacceptable that Justinian married a dancer (Theodora).
 Anicia Juliana chose a glorious way to protest these events.
-She spent her family fortune on a church dedicated to a soldier named St. Polyeuktos, a martyr for Christianity.
+She spent her family fortune on a church dedicated to a soldier named Saint Polyeuctus, a martyr for Christianity.

-The construction of the Church of St. Polyeuctus began in 524 and ended in 527 when Justinian came to the throne.
-The construction of the Church of Sergius and Bacchus began in 527 in response to Anicia Juliana’s challenge and was completed in 536 (one year before the construction of Hagia Sophia)
+The construction of the Church of Saint Polyeuktos began in 524 and ended in 527 when Justinian came to the throne.
+The construction of the Church of Saints Sergius and Bacchus began in 527 in response to Anicia Juliana’s challenge and was completed in 536 (one year before the construction of Hagia Sophia)

 Justinian was the secret force behind the power of his illiterate uncle.
 Previously lived in the Palace of Hormisdas, Justinian and his wife Theodora had built a church dedicated to Saints Peter and Paul.
 However, after Justinian became emperor and moved to the Great Palace, Hormisdas Palace was converted into a monastery with the church inside.